bunnylushington/development/README.md

 settings have been enabled in iTerm2.

+### Emacs

+During the build phase emacs is run in batch mode to download, compile, and install any packages that are listed in .emacs.d/init-packages.el.

+The .emacs file is tailored to the way I use emacs, it can be updated as required but keep the first two expressions!

 ## Security

 Out of the box, the DO VM allows throttled access to port 22, which